tylerfeldman321/11ft8-crash-detection/README.md

 ```bash
 python crash_predictor.py <video_file.mp4> -p=0.5
 ```

+If the path to the video file has a space in it, make sure to include quotes around the filepath.
+For example if the video is located at `data/crash videos/video.mp4`, then run `python crash_predictor.py "data/crash videos/video.mp4"`

 ### Generating Data for Processing
 To batch generate data for model processing, first add a `crash samples` subdirectory in `data`.
 Each video should be housed in its own directory with a name is a description of the video (i.e. `2021-03-31_Crane-stuck-c161`).
 The file extension of the video should be `.copy.mp4`.
 An example of the proper filestructure is `\data\crash\2021-03-31_Crane-stuck-c161\20210331.121000.11foot82b.copy.mp4`.